Digital Block Anesthesia: Great Toe and Lesser Toe Block Technique for Podiatric Procedures

 MICHIGAN PODIATRIST INSIGHT

 The most important clinical decision with Digital Block Anesthesia Great Toe Lesser Toe Technique isn't which treatment to start with — it's which subtype or underlying cause you actually have.
 Our podiatrists regularly see patients who've been treated for months for the wrong diagnosis.
 The correct identification changes the entire treatment path.
-Call (810) 206-1402 — Dr. Tom evaluates this condition at both Howell and Bloomfield Hills locations.
+Call (810) 206-1402 — Dr. Tom evaluates this condition at both Howell and Bloomfield Township locations.

 MICHIGAN PODIATRIST INSIGHT